maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 Scala 3 (previously called [dotty](https://dotty.epfl.ch/)) is approaching its [release](https://dotty.epfl.ch/blog/2020/09/21/naming-schema-change.html)!
 This is a good opportunity to have a deeper look at some new features it offers.
-For me one of the most exiting features are the new metaprogramming abilities that Scala 3 offers.
+For me one of the most exiting features are the metaprogramming abilities.
 Did you ever wonder how json libraries derive codecs for you from case classes and sealed traits?
 Or how tapir generates a whole OpenAPI documentation from your endpoint definitions?
 In this blog post we will discover how to do things like that in Scala 3 and discover some new language features like given, singleton types, reworked tuples, the exiting new enum definitions and finally the Mirror